 Required Minimum Distributions

-You must begin taking required minimum distributions (RMDs) when you reach age 70 1/2 if you have a traditional IRA and if you reached this age before Dec.
-31, 2019—even if you don't want or need the money at this time.
+You must begin taking required minimum distributions (RMD) from a traditional IRA when you reach age 72, or 70.5 if you reached 70.5 before Dec.
+31, 2019, even if you don't want or need the money at this time.
 These distributions are taxable at ordinary income rates.
-Otherwise, you have until you reach age 72 to begin taking RMDs.

 How a Qualified Charitable Distribution Can Help

-Any QCDs you make are considered to come out of taxable IRA funds first if you have basis in a nondeductible traditional IRA.
+Any QCDs you make are considered to come out of taxable IRA funds first if you have a basis in a nondeductible traditional IRA.
 Normally, distributions are split proportionately between taxable funds and nontaxable basis.

 Qualifying Rules for QCDs

-You must be at least 70½ or 72 years old at the time you make a qualified charitable distribution, depending on when you reached age 70½.
+You must be at least 70.5 at the time you make a qualified charitable distribution, depending on when you reached age 70.5.
+You can make a QCD at that age even if you don't have to begin taking RMDs until age 72.

 The IRS indicates that it's acceptable procedure for the IRA custodian to make a check payable to the charitable organization and let the IRA owner deliver the check to the charity.

 The charity must be one that is approved by the IRS.
 You can't simply turn the money over to a friend or neighbor.
 Eligible charities include 501(c)(3) organizations and houses of worship.
 Donor-advised funds and so-called supporting organizations are not permitted to receive QCDs on a tax-advantaged basis.

 The maximum amount that can be donated through a qualified charitable distribution is $100,000 per IRA owner as of 2020.
 This means that each spouse can donate $100,000 if you're married, but you can't "share" the limit.
 In other words, one spouse can't give $125,000 and the other $75,000.
 You're each separately subject to the $100,000 limit.